 One of the biggest challenges for workforces who are required to continue operating during lockdown is managing stock.
 Many suppliers have temporarily closed and those that remain open have put safety measures in place, such as dedicated collection times, to reduce the number of people within the facility.
 To ensure stock is managed effectively and to reduce the risk for their mobile workforce, our clients have been using the stock management feature to keep track of the available stock.
 As each part is used, the operatives can request a new part and stock can be replenished in a controlled way that reduces unnecessary, and often lengthy, trips to the suppliers.

 Many field based teams are required to continue with emergency home visits during lockdown and this can be manageable providing the correct risk assessments and safety measures have been put in place.
-Workforce efficiency does not need to fall during this time, if you have a team of key workers who would benefit from a simple job management solution please take a look at Oneserve Community, our free software offering for those carrying out essential work during COVID-19.
+Workforce efficiency does not need to fall during this time, if you have a team of key workers who would benefit from a job management solution, please take a look at the features our software can offer.